-Mark Maxwell continues to see his family label grow and excel by breathing new life into the winery with a newly remodelled dining room and new recruits being brought in for both wine making and culinary delights.
+Mark Maxwell continues to see his family label grow and excel by breathing new life into the winery with a newly remodelled restaurant and new recruits being brought in for both wine making and culinary delights.

 The styling and architectural features of the new restaurant provide guests with a direct view of the winery, the chef’s kitchen and a living, working bee hive, which supplies the honey for Maxwell Mead.